-The elderly and the very young are particularly vulnerable since their bodies are less able to get rid of excessive heat.
+The elderly and the very young are particularly vulnerable to heatstroke since their bodies are less able to get rid of excessive heat.
 A common mistake is to leave children in cars on hot days.
 It’s thought that almost 40 children die each year in this way.
 Even with the windows rolled down an inch or two, the temperature can rise by 20 degrees or more in just a few minutes.

 Tip 3: Know How to Treat Heat Exhaustion

 - The first action is to get the affected person out of the heat.
 This could involve taking them into an air-conditioned environment (which could include a vehicle as well as a building), or simply out of direct sunlight and into a more shaded place.

 - Tight clothing should be either loosened or removed so that air can circulate more freely across the skin.